 They needed a system that could handle the predictable volume instantly while keeping humans in the loop for anything complex.

-The automation pipeline has five stages:
+The pipeline runs in five stages.

-Tiered Sending and Logging: The system operates on three levels:
+The system works on three levels.

-Tech stack: n8n (workflow automation), OpenAI GPT-4o, Shopify API (OAuth), Airtable (CRM/logging), IMAP/SMTP.
+Tech stack: n8n, OpenAI GPT-4o, Shopify API with OAuth, Airtable, IMAP/SMTP.

 The system has processed over 5,000 customer emails since deployment.